Russia offers Eurobonds to heavy global demand

 He said, however, that the fund may consider buying the Eurobonds on the secondary market once trading started.

-(Additional reporting by Elena Fabrichnaya in Moscow and Dasha Afanasieva in London; Editing by Janet Lawrence/Richard Balmforth)
+(Additional reporting by Elena Fabrichnaya in Moscow and Dasha Afanasieva in London; Editing by Janet Lawrence)